-The Council recognises that preventing and tackling ASB effectively will have a positive impact within its communities and neighbourhoods.
-Where appropriate, the Council will work in partnership to prevent and resolve ASB and support tenants effectively by, sharing information; identifying hotspot locations; providing professional advice and support to tenants; taking appropriate enforcement action and delivering initiatives to reduce ASB effectively.
+The Council recognises that preventing and tackling ASB effectively will have a positive impact within communities and neighbourhoods.
+Where appropriate, the Council will work in partnership to prevent and resolve ASB and support victims effectively by, sharing information; identifying hotspot locations; providing professional advice and support to victims; taking appropriate enforcement action and delivering initiatives to reduce ASB effectively.